PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * Planning is necessary for fluent Maintenance.
-When information about Maintenance changes, then News Agreggators should be re-minded.
+When information about Maintenance changes, then News Agreggators has to send a reminder.
 ```

 ```